hanhanhanz/apkframe/README.md

 # Apkframe

 Tools for finding framework used inside an APK for recon process in apk exploitation.
-Pinpointing the right framework of an APK will affect the exploit methodology
+Pinpointing the right framework of an APK will affect the exploit methodology.
+The signature used is specifically created based on multiple APK comparation with various frameworks

 ### Installation